 Someone who struggles with instability on their feet, either while walking or standing still, could be suffering from an orthopedic injury.
 Anyone who has trouble balancing or who feels wobbly while walking, standing, or sitting could have issues with their waist or other joint areas of the body that are used for these activities.

 There’s a difference between having joint pain and having chronic joint pain.
 If your pain has become chronic, it means it is constant and causes an annoyance in your life.
 Chronic pain lasts a long time, for more than 12 weeks.
 If any of your joints are causing you pain and it’s been more than just a couple of days, it’s time to see a doctor for an exam.

 Injuries to the soft tissue in your body can lead to severe issues if they do not heal properly.
 Soft tissue injuries should heal on their own within 48 hours.
 If they don’t, you could have further complications to deal with, including pain radiating to nearby joints.
 Soft tissue injuries include sprained ankles, sprained wrists, a twisted knee, sprained fingers, stretched calf muscles and much more.

 The inability to raise your arm over your head is a clear indicator of an orthopedic injury.
 A stiff shoulder or one that feels as if it is going to pop out of its socket will is a serious injury.
 If you are experiencing pain at night or when you are at rest you need to seek medical care from an orthopedic doctor immediately.

 Have you suffered an orthopedic injury due to repetitive activities on the job?
-It’s in your best interest to contact our Los Angeles orthopedic injury attorney to discuss your injuries and determine if you have a case.
-You can call the office at 818-609-7005 to schedule a consultation today.
+It’s in your best interest to contact our Los Angeles orthopedic injury lawyer to discuss your injuries and determine if you have a case.
+You can call the office at 818-600-4714 to schedule a consultation today.